 The Miami Heat stole a game in the AT&T Center on Sunday, evening their NBA Finals series against the San Antonio Spurs at one game apiece.
 LeBron James predictably had a big Game 2, but San Antonio’s loss was more a function of their own mental collapse than it was physical domination by the Heat.
 As the 2014 NBA Finals head to Miami for the first time, all eyes will be on how the various teams respond.
-Tipoff is set for 9:00pm EST / 6:00pm PST on ABC, or you can watch Heat vs Spurs online live NBA Finals game 3 using the links below.
+Tipoff is set for 9:00pm EST / 6:00pm PST on ABC, or you can watch Heat vs Spurs online live NBA Finals game 3 in various ways.

 LeBron James was famously hobbled by heat-induced cramping in Game 1 that relegated him to the bench for the final minutes of the game.
 As everyone expected, King James came back in Game 2 like an animal, though it took him a while to get going.
 In spite of his slow start, James finished with 35 points and 10 rebounds in 36 minutes.
 Had he scored more than two points in the first quarter (he shot 13-for-18 the rest of the way), he’d likely have won the game for the Heat on his own.